hydraulic-software/conveyor/guidebook/docs/tutorial/2-create-or-adapt-a-project.md

 === "JVM"

-    How to integrate a JVM project depends on your build system:

-    * [Gradle](2-gradle.md)
-    * [Maven](2-maven.md)
-    * [Other](2-other-jvm-builds.md)

     It's possible to package JVM apps with no code changes.
 You can nonetheless benefit from some extra features:

     1. The `app.version` system property is set to the value of the `app.version` configuration key.
 You can use this to avoid duplicating your version number in different places.
     1. The `app.dir` system property points at the directory in your package install where input files can be found.
-Some JARs may be found there, but note that explicitly modular JARs will disappear into the `modules` file in the JVM directory and so you won't find them here.
-Look up files from those JARs using the standard Java resources API instead.
+Some JARs may be found there, but note that explicitly modular JARs will be shipped in the `modules` file in the JVM directory.
-    1. You can [set any other system properties you like in the config](../configs/jvm.md), allowing the app to know at runtime the value of any config values.
-By extension you can also set system properties to the value of arbitrary programs that were run at build time by using hashbang imports and build system integration.
+    1. You can [set any other system properties you like in the config](../configs/jvm.md).
+By implication, you can also set system properties to values calculated at package build time by using [hashbang imports](../configs/hocon-extensions.md#including-the-output-of-external-commands) and build system integration.

+    How to integrate a JVM project depends on your build system.
+Please select:

+    * [Gradle](2-gradle.md)
+    * [Maven](2-maven.md)
+    * [Other](2-other-jvm-builds.md)

     ??? warning "Uber-jars"
         Don't use an uber/fat-jar for your program unless you're obfuscating.
 It'll reduce the efficiency of delta download schemes like the one used by Windows.
 It also means modular JARs won't be encoded using the optimized `jimage` scheme.
 Use separate JARs for the best user experience.